depaul-dice/sciunit/README.rst

 General Options
 --------------------

---version             show program's version number and exit -h, --help            show help message and exit
+``--version``         show program's version number and exit

+``-h, --help``        show help message and exit

 Commands
 -----------------

-``sciunit`` create <project name>
+``sciunit create`` <name>
-          Create a new project under *~/sciunit/<project name>* and use it as the current project.
-If the project already exists, exit with an error.
+          Create a new sciunit under *~/sciunit/<name>* and open it.
+          If the directory already exists, exit with an error.

-``sciunit`` open <project name>|<path to zipped sciunit>
+``sciunit open`` <name>|<path to zipped sciunit>
-          Set the current project to *~/sciunit/<project name>* if the directory exists.
-Otherwise, the argument should be a path to a sciunit package.
-Decompress it to a temporary directory and use it as the current project.
+          Open the sciunit under *~/sciunit/<name>* if the directory exists.
+Otherwise, the argument should be a path to a zipped sciunit package.
+Decompress it to a temporary directory and open it.

-``sciunit`` exec <executable> [<args>]
+``sciunit exec`` <executable> [<args...>]
-          Package an execution of for the given *executable* with the command line arguments *args* without involving a shell.  *Executable* and *args* are expended with limited features.
-The newly created execution is assigned execution id "*eN*", where *N* is a monotone increasing decimal.
+          Capture the execution of the given *executable* with the command line arguments *args* without involving a shell.
+The newly created execution is added to the currently opened sciunit and assigned execution id "*eN*", where *N* is a monotonically-increasing decimal.
-          The first execution created in a project has execution id "*e1*".
+          The first execution created in a sciunit has execution id "*e1*".

-``sciunit`` sh
+``sciunit exec -i``
-          Launch the current user's shell, and create an execution given the user's interactions with the shell, which may involve multiply commands.
-The execution is created after the user exits the shell.
+          Launch the current user's shell and capture the user's interactions with the shell.
+This may involve executing multiply commands.
+A new execution is created on exiting the shell.

-``sciunit`` list
+``sciunit list``
-          List the existing executions in the current project.
+          List the existing executions in the currently opened sciunit.

-``sciunit`` rm <execution id>
+``sciunit rm`` <execution id>
-          Remove an existing execution from the current project.
+          Remove an existing execution from the currently opened sciunit.
 A malformed execution id causes an error.
           Removing a nonexistent execution has no effect.

-          Note: the execution is removed from the records, but its data preserves.
+          Note: the execution is removed from the records, but its data preserves and may be shared with other executions.

-``sciunit`` repeat <execution id> [<args>]
+``sciunit repeat`` <execution id> [<args...>]
-          Checkout the corresponding execution form the current project and repeat it.
-If *args* presents, use it in place of the packaged arguments.
+          Repeat the execution of *execution id* form the currently opened sciunit.
+If *args* present, use them in place of the command line arguments that was being capture with the ``sciunit exec`` command.

-``sciunit`` draft [<service>|update]
-          Prepare a publication with the project content.
+``sciunit stage`` [<service>]
+          Stage the currently opened sciunit for sharing on *service*.
           If the *service* argument is not supplied, a list of services will be prompted.
 The supported services include Figshare and Hydroshare.

+``sciunit stage -u``
-          If the argument is a keyword "update", update the last draft with the latest sciunit data.
+          Update the last staged content with the latest sciunit data.

-``sciunit`` push [<remote>]
-          Synchronize a project at a remote server.
-The default remote server of the current project can be configured in *~/sciunit/<project name>/config*.
-The remote server
-          where this project successfully pushes to will be recorded as the default remote server.
+``sciunit copy`` <remote>|<name>
+          Copy a sciunit to a *remote* server or *~/sciunit/<name>*.
           The supported remote protocols include Globus.

-``sciunit`` verify [<execution id>] [<api>]
-          Repeat a given execution using sciunit API and verify the results.
-If *execution id* is not supplied, verify all executions in the current project.

-``sciunit`` gc
+``sciunit gc``
-          Shrink the project directory by garbage collecting the unreferenced data.
+          Reduce the currently opened sciunit's disk usage by garbage-collecting the unreferenced execution data.

 SEE ALSO